 Your Amputation Surgery

+You' will receive either general anesthesia or a local/regional anesthesia.
 The surgeon divides damaged tissue from healthy tissue.
 This includes skin, muscle, bone, blood vessels, and nerves.
 Then the surgeon removes the damaged part of the limb.
 The remaining nerves are cut short and allowed to pull back into the healthy tissue.
 This protects and cushions them.
 The end of the cut bone is trimmed and the edges are smoothed for comfort.
 A flap of healthy muscle and skin is left behind when the damaged tissue is removed.
-The flap is brought snugly over the bone to cover the end of the residual (amputated) limb.
+The flap is brought snugly over the bone to cover the end of the amputated limb.
 If there isn’t enough tissue in the flap, the surgeon takes skin or tissue from another part of the body.
 The flap is then sutured or stapled in place.
 The wound may be left open at first if debris is present or infection is possible.
 This allows fluid to drain and helps the wound heal cleanly.
 The wound will later be closed by the surgeon.

 Further surgery needed to remove more of the limb

 Pain, including nerve-related symptoms, chronic pain, and phantom limb pain